hayleycd/in_case_of_emergency/docs/index.md

 ![In Case of Emergency Logo](assets/images/cover.png)

 {: .note }
-This project is no longer deployed. you will not be able to try it for yourself.
+This project is no longer deployed.
 It is now only a writing and code sample.
+You will not be able to text the sample line.

 ## My application